datagrok-ai/public/help/datagrok/navigation/navigation.md

 <TabItem value="Sidebar" label ="Sidebar" default>

-Positioned on the far left, the **Sidebar** provides access to settings, commands, favorites, and lets you switch between different windows.
+Positioned on the far left, the **Sidebar** provides access to settings, commands, and favorites, and lets you switch between different windows.
 It remains fixed in its position no matter where you are on the platform or what you work on.